Weather in Vietnam – The Best Time To Visit

-As a simplified whole, Vietnam could be divided into three regions.
+As a simplified whole, Vietnam is divided into three regions.
 The North, Central Coast/Highlands, and the South.

 - The North: Hanoi and anything North of there.
 Colder than most people think.
 From November to February can see extreme lows.
-Picture the Vietnam weather December at a cool 8oC, while riding the Mi Pi Leng Pass.
+On occasion, snow will fall.

-Within these regions, you can then try to identify their individual seasons.
+Within these regions, you can then try to identify their seasons.

-Vietnam weather in April, as well as March, are going to be the best overall times to travel & coincides with the best time to visit Cambodia if you’re headed that way.
+In April and March, the Vietnam weather will be the best overall time to travel.
 Across the country, the weather conditions and climate are mostly stable.
-Don’t assume perfect conditions from Ho Chi Minh to Hanoi though, and don’t let yourself believe the other ten months aren’t worth coming either.
-It’s impossible to assume a similar forecast or generalize such a large and diverse country.
+Don’t assume perfect conditions from Ho Chi Minh to Hanoi, though, and don’t let yourself believe the other ten months aren’t worth coming either.

 Northern Vietnam.
 Hanoi And The North

-- Hanoi from November-April is the dryer winter, while January-March temperatures hover in the high teens, with rainfall in January around 20mm.
+- November-April is the dryer winter, while January-March temperatures hover in the high teens, with rainfall in January around 20mm.
 Temperatures at this time can dip down to freezing at night.